citusdata/citus_docs/ref_arch/real_time_dashboards.rst

     response_time_msec INT
   );

+  SET citus.shard_replication_factor = 2;

   SELECT create_distributed_table('http_request', 'site_id');

 When we call :ref:`create_distributed_table <create_distributed_table>`
 we ask Citus to hash-distribute ``http_request`` using the ``site_id`` column.
 That means all the data for a particular site will live in the same shard.

-The UDF uses the default configuration values for shard count and replication factor.
+The UDF uses the default configuration values for shard count.
 We recommend :ref:`using 2-4x as many shards <faq_choose_shard_count>` as CPU cores in your cluster.
 Using this many shards lets you rebalance data across your cluster after adding new worker nodes.

 Using a replication factor of 2 means every shard is held on multiple workers.
 When a worker fails the master will prevent downtime by serving queries for that worker's shards